 Switch things up and treat yo’self (and your pooch) with a stay at the Starline Motor Inn, in Miles.

-Tails will wag as you experience the true definition of pet-friendly (read: sleeping indoors) tonight.
+Tails will wag as you experience the true definition of pet-friendly (yes, even sleeping indoors) tonight.

-Here, you and your canine companion can enjoy the high life with a modern room, pool, and room service to make your stay truly something worth travelling for.
+Here, you and your canine companion can enjoy the high life with a modern room, room service, free wifi and a pool to make your stay truly something worth travelling for.

 For dog owners looking for more things to see and do – Dalby Tourist Park